If you want to start your own business but don’t know what to do, this blog post will give you 20 untapped business ideas in Kenya.

 14. Transaction Services Business

 Most people are now making payments for goods and services online.
 This has seen a rise in transaction services businesses.
-All you have to do is register with one of the big companies involved in this business (e.g., PayPal, Mpesa), and you can start earning commissions for almost every transaction made by your clients.
+All you have to do is register with one of the big companies involved in this business (e.g., PayPal, Mpesa), and you can earn commissions for almost every transaction your clients make.

 This type of business is perfect, especially for those looking to make extra money outside their regular jobs.